phetsims/equality-explorer/doc/lock-scenarios.md

 In all scenarios:

+* start with lock on, unless otherwise indicated
-- equivalent term should follow dragged term during dragging and animation
+* equivalent term should follow dragged term during dragging and animation
-- dragged term and equivalent term should be put on plates simultaneously
+* dragged term and equivalent term should be put on plates simultaneously
-- equivalent term should not be draggable, or interact with other terms
+* equivalent term should not be draggable, or interact with other terms
-- inverse term should be draggable
+* inverse term should be draggable

 ## Separate Like Terms